-It has been my dream to see Amritsar on the top of the world travelers’ bucket list and I am overwhelmed to see so many families, couples & solo travelers wandering around my city.
-I have been asked many times about all the things a first-time traveler can do in the city.
+It has been my dream to see Amritsar on the top of the world travelers’ bucket list and I am overwhelmed to see so many families, couples & solo travellers wandering around my city.
+I have been asked many times about all the things a first-time traveller can do in the city.
 I have narrowed down the following to create a balance of the amazing things to do, places to see and food items to eat.
-If you are traveling to the Amritsar for the first time, this one is dedicated to you.
+If you are travelling to the Amritsar for the first time, this one is dedicated to you it includes a balance of travelling and eating as you would be already knowing Amritsar is famous for the food and foodies are always welcome aboard with us, you can check out top street food itinerary, Amritsar has much more to offer you in terms of taste.

 Pro tip: Get a small portion of 20 Rupees initially and try a bite.
 It might be extremely sweet for you